Are you knowledgeable about the symptoms and basic treatment of common running injuries?

 • Ice the affected area for 15 min.

-• Stretching exercises for your iliotibial band
+• Do stretching exercises for your iliotibial band

 • Stand with your right leg crossed behind your left and lean to the left, keeping your right foot pressed to the floor.
 You should feel a stretch along the outside of your right leg from the hip to the knee.
 (Repeat with the left leg).

-• Strengthening exercises for your hip muscles
+• Do strengthening exercises for your hip muscles

 • Lie on your left side and lift your right leg above the level of your right hip and bring it behind you to a 30-45 degree angle.
 Hold for 5-10 sec and repeat 15-30 times.
 (Repeat with the left leg).